-Let's read the part of Isaiah 58:3 that we didn't read before.
+Let us read the part of verse 3 that we did not read before.
 This is God's response.

 Isaiah 58:3-4 "In fact, in the day of your fast you find pleasure, and exploit all your laborers.
 Indeed you fast for strife and debate, and to strike with the fist of wickedness.
 You will not fast as you do this day, to make your voice heard on high.

 What we see here is a wide difference between what they considered a good fast and what God considered a good fast.
 In a way, you could say that the fasting was just one illustration of how they approached their spiritual life, and it was totally 180 degrees away from the way that God wanted it to be.
 So you could say, in a way, that fasting is just an example here, to show the wider context of improper religion.
 But it is very instructive for us about fasting, nonetheless.

 The way that they conducted their fast was rather negative, maybe not from their point of view, but from the outside looking in, it was very negative.
 First of all, He says that they find "pleasure" in their fast days.
 Now, that is kind of odd.
 They had a good time on their fast days.
 What this actually means is that they went about their business on their fast days.
 It does not necessarily mean that they had great entertainment or what have you.
 But on their fast days, they did what they normally do.
 They went about their normal, every day business.
 It is the same thing as in verse 13, where it talks about "doing your own pleasure" on the Sabbath day—meaning that they did whatever they wanted to do.
 They did not confine themselves to what God wanted them to do.